prinnevald/project-ideas/README.md

 - [ ] Browser + IDE in one program
 - [ ] KimLip - Know It Means Lisp In Python (Embed small Lisp dialect into Python lists with AST Transformations)
 - [ ] Two books about programing in Jaune (or one big).
 One is about imperative Jaune and the other is about functional Jaune
+- [ ] Make sure ocamllsp works out of the box from Mason